 Chuy’s

-You may have seen Chuy’s in other cities, but if you want the authentic experience you need to take a trip to the flagship location on Barton Springs Road.
-There’s usually a wait, but it’s well worth it to get your hands on a Chuychanga, or the famous creamy jalapeño and freshly made boom-boom sauces.
+You may have seen Chuy’s in other cities, but if you want the authentic experience you need to go to the flagship location on Barton Springs Road.
+There’s usually a wait, but it’s well worth it to get your hands on a deep-fried chicken Chuychanga, or the famous creamy jalapeño and freshly made boom-boom sauces.

 DK Maria’s